 -

-Winter Rules - Effective as of May 8th: When a player’s ball lies in a part of the general area cut to fairway height or less [or identify a specific area such as on the fairway of the 7th hole], the player may prefer the lie within one club-length.
+Winter Rules - Effective as of May 8th: When a player’s ball lies in a part of the general area cut to fairway height or less, the player may prefer the lie within one club-length.
 See Model Local Rule E-3 for details of how this must be done.

 -